Jejefunmi/DataKirk_Retail_Store_Database_System/README.md

 #### 3 Inaccurate Data and Communication: to solve this, Triggers were created to perform Automated responses to corresponding event carried out
 * ##### Order Total Calculation Trigger
+The purpose of the trigger is to automatically update the TotalAmount  in the SalesOrders table whenever there are changes (inserts, updates, or deletes) to the OrderDetails table Ensures the total order amount in the SalesOrders table is always accurate, reflecting changes in order details.

 ![](https://github.com/Jejefunmi/DataKirk_Retail_Store_Database_System/blob/main/Total_amount_recalculate_trigger.png)

 Testing the Trigger